matfantinel/fantinel.dev/README.md

 # Managing Posts

 All posts are Markdown files that are processed with [MDsveX](https://mdsvex.pngwn.io/) to allow using Svelte components inside them.
 In order to make it easier to manage posts, I highly recommend the [Front Matter VS Code extension](https://frontmatter.codes/), which gives you a nice CMS-like UI.

+# Hosting

+This site is hosted on [Vercel](https://vercel.com/), and uses SvelteKit's `adapter-auto` on build.
+It can also be generated as a static site, and hosted pretty much anywhere.
+To do that, simply replace `adapter-auto` with `adapter-static` on `svelte.config.js` and `package.json` (and re-run `npm install`).